 - Download detailed reports on each of the 27 countries ranked in the 2013 Commitment to Development Index.

 - Policies that encourage investment and financial transparency

 - Environmental policies

 Why does the CDI matter?
-Because in an increasingly integrated world, the behavior of rich countries can profoundly affect the lives of people in poor countries and because poverty and weak institutions in developing countries can breed public health crises, security threats, and economic crises that know no borders.
-Committing to policies that promote develop- ment and well-being is a global imperative—no human being should be denied the chance to live free of poverty and oppression and to enjoy a basic standard of education and health.
-The CDI countries, all democracies, preach concern for human life and dignity within their own borders; the Index looks at whether rich countries’ actions match their words.
+Because in an integrated world, the behavior of rich countries and powerful institutions can profoundly affect the lives of people in poor countries and because poverty and weak institutions in developing countries can breed public health crises, security threats, and economic crises that know no borders.
+Committing to policies that promote development and well-being is a global imperative: no human being should be denied the chance to live free of poverty and oppression and to enjoy a basic standard of education and health.
+The CDI countries all promote respect for human life and dignity; the Index looks at whether the policies of rich countries match these aspirations.

 Rights & Permissions